 Indicators is prepared under the guidance of the National Science Board by the National Center for Science and Engineering Statistics (NCSES), a principal federal statistical agency within the National Science Foundation (NSF), Social, Behavioral and Economic Sciences Directorate.
 NCSES develops the content and the dissemination platforms.
 Indicators reports are subject to extensive review by internal and external subject matter experts, federal agencies, National Science Board members, and NCSES statistical reviewers for accuracy, coverage, and balance.

-With the 2020 edition, Indicators has been redesigned to be maximally useful and accessible to a wide audience while maintaining the high quality of previous editions.
-It has transformed from a single, voluminous report into a series of streamlined reports—focusing on key indicators and major findings—published on a rolling basis.
-Detailed data tables underlying the analyses, including the types of data available in previous Indicators editions, continue to be available online.
-The National Science Board will deliver The State of U.S. Science and Engineering report, highlighting trends and comparisons from the Indicators thematic reports, to the President and Congress by 15 January of 2020 in fulfilment of the congressional mandate.
+Beginning with the 2020 edition, Indicators was redesigned to be maximally useful and accessible to a wide audience while maintaining the high quality of previous editions.
+It transformed from a single, voluminous report into a series of streamlined reports—focusing on key indicators and major findings—published on a rolling basis.
+Detailed data tables underlying the analyses continue to be available online.
+The National Science Board will deliver The State of U.S. Science and Engineering report, highlighting trends and comparisons from the Indicators thematic reports, to the President and Congress by January 2022 in fulfilment of the congressional mandate.

 The source data are “indicators,” that is, quantitative summary information on the scope, quality, and vitality of the S&E enterprise and its change over time.
 This section provides a brief overview of the type of high-quality domestic and international data sources used in the Indicators reports and data-quality issues that influence the interpretation and accuracy of the information presented.
 This section draws in part upon a review published by Bronwyn Hall and Adam Jaffe in 2017 called “Measuring Science, Technology and Innovation: A Review” in the Annals of Science and Technology, vol. 2, no. 1.
 For more details on methodological, statistical, and data-quality criteria please see the General Methodology or the Technical Appendix of a specific report.